imsweb/staging-algorithm-cs/README.md

 [![integration](https://github.com/imsweb/staging-algorithm-cs/workflows/integration/badge.svg)](https://github.com/imsweb/staging-algorithm-cs/actions)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.imsweb/staging-algorithm-cs/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.imsweb/staging-algorithm-cs)

+## This project has been moved to [staging-client-java](https://github.com/imsweb/staging-client-java).

 [Collaborative Stage](https://cancerstaging.org/cstage/) is a unified data collection system designed to provide a common data set to meet the needs of all three staging systems (TNM, SEER EOD, and SEER SS).
 It provides a comprehensive system to improve data quality by standardizing rules for timing, clinical and pathologic assessments, and compatibility across all of the systems for all cancer sites.

 ## Download